g0v-data/g0v-hackmd-archive/notes/VgsCtzopT4u3Nef-O1zmfw.md

 #### Example:
 - **Identifying and Fixing Common Bugs**: Continuous monitoring of crash reports and user feedback helps in identifying common issues.
 For example, fixing a memory leak that causes the app to crash after prolonged usage enhances stability.

-- **Stability Improvements**: Regular updates should include stability enhancements, such as fixing UI glitches or addressing app freezes.
+* Stability Improvements: Regular updates should include stability enhancements, such as fixing UI glitches or addressing app freezes.
 For instance, optimizing image loading to prevent memory leaks can improve overall stability.

-- **Regression Testing**: Before each update, perform regression testing to ensure that existing features work as intended.
+* Regression Testing: Before each update, perform regression testing to ensure that existing features work as intended.
 Utilize tools like Flutter's `flutter_test` package for automated testing and `flutter_driver` for UI testing.

-### C. Compatibility with Latest OS Versions

-Keeping your app compatible with the latest versions of operating systems ensures a seamless user experience.

-#### Example:
-- **Ensuring Compatibility with Android and iOS Updates**: With each new OS version release, ensure your app functions correctly.
+* Ensuring Compatibility with Android and iOS Updates: With each new OS version release, ensure your app functions correctly.
 For example, adapting to changes in Android's permission system in Android 11 to maintain app functionality.

-- **Updating Dependencies**: Regularly update dependencies to ensure compatibility with the latest Flutter SDK and third-party libraries.
+* Updating Dependencies: Regularly update dependencies to ensure compatibility with the latest Flutter SDK and third-party libraries.
 For instance, updating Firebase packages to the latest versions to leverage new features and security patches.

-- **Handling Deprecated APIs**: Replace deprecated APIs with their recommended replacements to avoid compatibility issues.
+* Handling Deprecated APIs: Replace deprecated APIs with their recommended replacements to avoid compatibility issues.
 For example, migrating from the deprecated `HttpClient` to `http` package for networking tasks.

----

-Feel free to adjust or expand upon these examples!